 And before you get upset about something I’ve left out or included that makes you think I should get my head checked, be sure to read the caveats at the bottom of the page.

-Here’s my suggested two week Italy itinerary - details (and suggested alternatives) are below:
+Here’s my suggested two week Italy itinerary:

 This itinerary assumes that you’re getting an open-jaw ticket to Italy, flying into Venice & out of Rome.
 Although open-jaw tickets can be a little bit more expensive, they give you maximum flexibility and actually allow you to have more of your vacation time be vacation as opposed to travel time.
 If you can afford it, it’s absolutely worth the extra cash.
+(And sometimes they don’t cost any more at all, so it’s always worth checking.)

-I recommend Venice as a starting point for almost any Italy trip (at least any trip that includes Venice on the itinerary!), primarily because the Venice Airport is significantly smaller than Milan’s or Rome’s airports and there’s nothing quite like arriving in Italy and your first sight being the canal city.
-The other major benefit, especially for first-time visitors to Italy, is that Venice runs at a bit of a slower pace than, say, Rome or Milan - so starting in Venice will give you a couple days to get your feet under you in a city without cars.
+The other major benefit, especially for first-time visitors to Italy, is that Venice runs at a bit of a slower pace than, say, Rome or Milan – so starting in Venice will give you a couple days to get your feet under you in a city without cars.
 And with how Italian drivers are, you’ll be pleased you don’t have to face cars right away.

 Flights to Venice aren’t always as cheap as flights to Milan or airfare to Rome, however, so shop around.
 You may not be able to find a flight directly into Venice, in which case the order of this itinerary may need to be adjusted.

 As removed from mainland Italy as Venice can feel, the Santa Lucia train station is well-connected to points all over the country.
 You’ll leave on an early train for your next stop, the Cinque Terre, and it’ll take you about 6-7 hours to get there.
 And don’t be surprised if your journey includes a transfer in Milan.
+Here’s my more detailed article about how to get to the Cinque Terre from Venice.

 >> If Venice isn’t your style, here are some alternatives: